-Best practices for waiting rooms · Cloudflare Waiting Room docs
+Best practices

 Waiting room template

-If you want to provide your users with updated information or expectations when they are queueing, we recommend that you update your waiting room template.
+If you want to provide your users with updated information or expectations when they are queueing, Cloudflare recommends that you update your waiting room template .
 All changes will be visible to your users in close to real time.

 Configuration settings